Spread Divergence: Applications

 \section{Applications}

-As an application of the spread MLE, we use it to train implicit models \beq p_\theta(x) = \int \delta\br{x-g_\theta(z)}p(z) dz, \eeq where $\theta$ are the parameters of the encoder $g$.
-We show that, despite the likelihood gradient not being available, we can nevertheless successfully train such models using modified EM/variational algorithms \citep{Barber:2012:BRM:2207809}.
-In particular we present both a low dimensional linear ICA model and a high dimensional deep generative neural network model.
-Further examples are presented in \appref{sec:partial:implict} and \appref{sec:pca}.
+As an application of the spread MLE, we use it to train implicit generative models with generalised density \beq p_\theta(x) = \int \delta\br{x-g_\theta(z)}p(z) dz, \eeq where $\theta$ are the parameters of the encoder $g$.
+We show that, despite the likelihood gradient not being available, we can nevertheless successfully train such models using slightly modified versions of standard likelihood based training approaches, such as variational algorithms \citep{Barber:2012:BRM:2207809}.
+In particular we discuss learning a low dimensional linear ICA model and a high dimensional deep generative model.

-We also establish the practical effects of the different choices of stationary spread noise introduced in \secref{sec:noise:rec}, as well as showing the performance impact of maximising the discriminatory power online during training, as presented in \secref{sec:max:disc:power} for the deep generative network case.